Tools4everBV/HelloID-Conn-SA-Source-HelloID-DelegatedForms/README.md

    * The data source references in the JSON data structure are dynamicly updated to your own environment
 5. Configured Access Groups are assigned to the Delegated form
 6. Configured Categories are assigned to the Delegated form
+   * Manual configurated categories can be used or current categories connected to the referred Delegated Form
    * Categories are created if they don't exist in the target HelloID environment